 In the research and statistics context, what does the term model mean?
-This article defines what is a model, poses guide questions on how to create one and provides simple examples to clarify points arising from those questions.
+This article defines what is a model, poses guide questions on how to create one, lists steps on how to construct a model and provides simple examples to clarify points arising from those questions.

 One of the interesting things that I particularly like in statistics is the prospect of being able to predict an outcome (referred to as the independent variable) from a set of factors (referred to as the independent variables).
 A multiple regression equation or a model derived from a set of interrelated variables achieves this end.